 Who We Are

-Project Hispaniola is a team of medical students and faculty advisors from the University of Texas Health Science Center at San Antonio.
+Project Hispaniola is a team of medical students and faculty advisors from the University of Texas Health San Antonio.
 We are dedicated to providing medical care to underserved populations in the bateyes surrounding La Romana, Dominican Republic, which are home to thousands of sugarcane plantation workers and their families.
-This year, Project Hispaniola will return for the second consecutive year to work with Hospital Buen Samaritano.
+This year, Project Hispaniola will return for the fourth consecutive year to work with Hospital Buen Samaritano.
 A private mission hospital with the goal of increasing access to primary health care, preventative and curative services in La Romana, Buen Samaritano works closely with our team to provide an entire into the communities, as well as act as a liaison for our public health research.

 Bateyes were originally established during the 1960s to provide temporary housing for migrant Haitian workers harvesting the sugarcane fields.
 Over time, these temporary settlements have turned into permanent homes for second and third generation families of Haitian migrant workers.
 These communities often lack access to clean water, improved latrines, education, and healthcare.

 During our service trips, Project Hispaniola sets up mobile medical clinics to provide community members with basic healthcare services, including Family and Internal Medicine, Pediatrics, and OB/GYN.
 Our clinics see over a hundred patients a day and provide HIV screenings, prenatal care, and medications free of charge.

 Project Hispaniola originally provided medical care on the Haitian side of the island of Hispaniola.
 Our first team traveled to Haiti in December of 2008, and our second one returned safely in January 2010–just 48 hours before the devastating earthquake in Haiti struck.
 However, for several years now, our team has traveled to the Dominican Republic side of the island, and plans to continue our work in the Dominican bateyes.